lnay/sagetex-blog/thought.md

 - Makefile can be used to develop in sagemath notebook, but reference to python
   - don't explicity print (to keep import cleaner)

-# Use latex hackery to overcome sage limitations

-- symbols in sagemath must be valid python identifiers
-- store in more semantic name
-- use \def \let and \renewcommand to make symbols appear as intended
-- \bgroup \egroup to scope this hackery

 # Use my docker container for git(hub/lab) CI

-# Sageplot hidden option
-- use \sageplot[width=\textwidth] for example

-# Use dmath environment for long expressions
-- adds newlines in appropriate places